melanchall/drywetmidi/Docs/articles/high-level-managing/Objects-managers.md

 # Objects managers

-Working with low-level objects (like MIDI event) sometimes is not convenient.
-In this cases it's much more handy to manage MIDI data via concepts of [timed events](xref:Melanchall.DryWetMidi.Interaction.TimedEvent), [notes](xref:Melanchall.DryWetMidi.Interaction.Note) or [chords](xref:Melanchall.DryWetMidi.Interaction.Chord).
+Working with low-level objects (like a MIDI event) sometimes is not convenient.
+In this case it's much more handy to manage MIDI data via concepts of [timed events](xref:Melanchall.DryWetMidi.Interaction.TimedEvent), [notes](xref:Melanchall.DryWetMidi.Interaction.Note) or [chords](xref:Melanchall.DryWetMidi.Interaction.Chord).

 DryWetMIDI provides a way to work with such high-level objects – [TimedObjectsManager](xref:Melanchall.DryWetMidi.Interaction.TimedObjectsManager).
 This class allows to work with objects of different types within an events collection (see [TrackChunk.Events](xref:Melanchall.DryWetMidi.Core.TrackChunk.Events)):